StackStorm/st2/docs/source/install/all_in_one.rst

 .. figure:: /_static/images/st2installer_step_1.png

-In this step, you will be setting up the networking for StackStorm.
+In this step, you will be setting up the networking for |st2|.
 Here, you will configure the hostname of the new server and optionally upload SSL certificates to be used by the StackStorm WebUI, Auth, and API HTTP endpoints.

 #.
 Enter the FQDN of the |st2| server.
 This FQDN should be setup in your DNS server
 #. *(Optional)* Choose to send anonymous data to StackStorm.